quietsy/advanced-configurations/docs/socks.md

 ## Notes

-- If there are other containers routed through the same VPN container, the SOCKS proxy will act as another hop meaning if connect to a VPN in one country and select a SOCKS proxy in another country, it will hop twice which is more secure.
+- If there are other containers routed through the same VPN container, the SOCKS proxy will act as another hop meaning if you connect to a VPN in one country and select a SOCKS proxy in another country, it will hop twice which is more secure.

-- The performance should almost identical to not having a SOCKS proxy, if you feel any slowness then select another proxy provided by your VPN provider.
+- The performance should be almost identical to not having a SOCKS proxy, if you feel any slowness then select another proxy provided by your VPN provider.